inside.ewu.edu

 Pre-requisites: admission to a Leadership degree or certificate program.

-This course examines the intersection of leadership and social justice.
-Through an examination of the theories and principles of social justice, students will explore how leadership contributes to and detracts from creating a more just society.
-By focusing on issues of justice, equity, oppression, power, and privilege students will investigate how leadership can be a source of good.
+Examines the intersection of leadership and social justice.
+Through an examination of the theories and principles of social justice, students explore how leadership contributes to and detracts from creating a more just society.
+By focusing on issues of justice, equity, oppression, power, and privilege students investigate how leadership can be a source of good.

 LEAD 531.
 LEADING IN AN INTERSECTIONAL WORLD.
 4 Credits.